The Complexity of Phylogeny Constraint Satisfaction Problems: Phylogeny Problems

 \section{Phylogeny Problems}

-In this section, we first define (in Sections~\ref{sect:rootedtrees} and \ref{sect:phylogenyproblems}) a class of phylogeny problems, and illustrate it by showing instances from this class that were studied in the literature.
+In this section, we define (in Sections~\ref{sect:rootedtrees} and \ref{sect:phylogenyproblems}) the class of phylogeny problems studied in this article and illustrate it by providing examples from the literature.
 We continue in Section~\ref{sect:phylo-csp} by showing how to formulate such phylogeny problems as \emph{constraint satisfaction problems} over an infinite domain.